-„No idea, you simply have to learn it in one or another way!„
+„No idea, you simply have to learn it in some or other way!„

 That’s certainly not what you want to hear!
 OK, with a bit of luck, you’re given the advice to use cards.
 That’s all very well, but most likely you want a method, with which you can

-bring structure in the chaos of the dictionary and with which you can REALLY learn “the easy way”
+bring structure to the chaos of the dictionary and with which you can REALLY learn “the easy way”

-… and not in one way or another but with a system – so that you DON´T HAVE TO REPEAT THINGS SO OFTEN!
+… and not in some or other way, but with a system – so that you DON´T HAVE TO REPEAT THINGS SO OFTEN!
 All well said, but how is it done?

 What are mnemonic example-sentences?

-Now, normally you find in dictionaries or in German lessons most of the time an example-sentence together with the verb, so that you understand what it exactly means.
+Now, most of the time in dictionaries or in German lessons you will find an example-sentence together with the verb, so that you understand exactly what it means.

-For the irregular verb “essen”, you find in the dictionary for instance this example-sentence: “Sie isst kein Fleisch.”
+For the irregular verb “essen”, for instance you will find this example-sentence in the dictionary: “Sie isst kein Fleisch.”
 (She doesn´t eat meat) And: “Was gibt es heute zu essen?”
 (What are we having for lunch today?)

-That’s all very well, but it isn’t of any help with the learning of the vowel gradations of these strong verbs.
+That’s all very well, but it doesn´t help with learning the vowel gradations of these strong verbs.